PriyamvadaKumar/PriyamvadaKumar/README.md

 Computational biologist in training with experience in analyzing NGS and medical image datasets

-Contributed to potential protein-drug interaction study ,disease spread modeling, anomaly detection and biological system simulation.
+Contributed to various projects and research including protein-drug interaction ,disease spread modeling, anomaly detection and biological system simulation.

 Expertise in machine learning and deep learning with a thorough understanding of the underlying statstical and computational principles.

 EDUCATION :octocat: